-In FY 2019-20, the Wisconsin Lottery spent \$43.7 million on basic commissions to retailers that sell lottery tickets.
+In FY 2020-21, the Wisconsin Lottery spent \$54.0 million on basic commissions to retailers that sell lottery tickets.

-In FY 2019-20, the Wisconsin Lottery spent \$7.0 million in Retailer Performance Program payments.
 Statutes establish maximum compensation rates for basic commissions and performance program payments to retailers that sell lottery tickets.
 Basic commission rates, as established in s.
 565.10 (14) (b), Wis.
 Stats., are currently 5.5 percent of the retail price for lotto tickets and 6.25 percent for instant tickets.
-The Wisconsin Lottery spent \$43.7 million on basic commissions in FY 2019-20, which was all funded by GPR.
+The Wisconsin Lottery spent \$54.0 million on basic commissions in FY 2020-21, of which \$48.0 million was funded by GPR.